-According to the comic series that has now become a part of canon, Darth Vader was assigned by Palpatine to create his own Sith weapon.
+According to the comic series that has now become a part of Canon, Darth Vader was assigned by Palpatine to create his own Sith lightsaber.
 Having lost his original blue one on Mustafar, he didn’t have a model to use.

 His challenge was to hunt down a Jedi and take his saber.
 This was a problem, since most of the Jedi who survived Order 66 were in hiding.

 Eventually, Vader located a Jedi called Kirak Infil’a.
 Defeating this Jedi in battle, Vader took his lightsaber for his own.